 Supported Sources and Connection Modes

-The first step is to make sure Gauges supports the source type and connection mode you’ve chosen to implement.
-You can learn more about what dictates the connection modes we support here.
+Before you start, make sure Gauges supports the source type and connection mode you’ve chosen to implement.
+You can learn more about connection modes here.

 You can find your Site ID under Management > Tracking Code in your Gauges Dashboard.
 It should be 24 characters long, and look something like this: